Sanjay Kalra: Premixed

-Appropriate patient selection is one of key components of successful use of premixed insulin regime.
-Kalra has been the lead author for spearheading this concept in a comprehensive review in collaboration with authors from over 25 countries.
-He has also extensively published on the use of pre-mixed insulin during the fasting period of Ramadan and in another paper addressed the use of this formulation in special situations from initiation to intensification.
+Appropriate patient selection is an essential component of successful premixed insulin therapy.
+Kalra was the lead author of a comprehensive review developed with collaborators from more than 25 countries.

+He has also published extensively on the use of premixed insulin during Ramadan and on its role in special situations, from initiation to intensification.

-He has also periodically published updates about the premixed insulins over the last decade including real-world evidence of newer co-formulations.
+He has also published updates on premixed insulins, including real-world evidence regarding newer co-formulations.

-Motivation, technique, counselling
+Motivation, technique, and counselling

-Kalra has spearheaded several original studies focusing on understanding the prevailing insulin usage practices in the South Asian region.
-Kalra has been instrumental in leading several manuscripts that have focused on regional best practices and recommendations highlighting the advancements in Insulin delivery devices, injection technique teaching methods, monitoring, and complication management.
-He has been the lead author for the expert recommendations for using insulin in India published in 2017.
+Kalra has led several original studies examining insulin usage practices in South Asia.

+Kalra has also led multiple manuscripts providing regional best practices and recommendations related to insulin delivery devices, injection techniques, monitoring, and complication management.

+He was also the lead author of expert recommendations for the use of insulin in India, published in 2017.

 Novel concepts

-Concepts such as insulin hesitancy, insulin stewardship, patient-friendly intensification, insulin related emotions, social marketing, insulin flexibility, insulin misperceptions, insulin taxonomy, insulin objectivity, insulin triage, smarter insulin therapy, spearheaded by Kalra are novel, important and presented in an easy to remember method.29, These concepts are not only helpful in boosting the confidence of the patients in taking insulin but also for the general practitioners.
+Kalra has introduced several novel and easily understandable concepts related to insulin therapy, including insulin hesitancy, insulin stewardship, patient-friendly intensification, insulin-related emotions, social marketing, insulin flexibility, insulin misperceptions, insulin taxonomy, insulin objectivity, insulin triage, and "smarter" insulin therapy.

+These concepts aim to build confidence in patients initiating insulin therapy and support general practitioners in clinical decision-making.

 Person-centred approach

-Person-centred clinical management is now considered the most sustainable and effective model for chronic diseases.
-Kalra has worked extensively on this concept especially in relation to insulin use.
-He has also identified the key barriers of insulin usage and described the bridges to overcome these barriers in especially in low- and middle-income countries.34,69, He has also been the lead author for many multinational panels and evidence based recommendations focusing on individualization of time in range goals,32, and on administration techniques including his paper published in Mayo Clinic Proceedings.
+Person-centred clinical management is widely recognised as an effective and sustainable model for chronic disease care.

+Kalra has extensively applied person-centred principles to insulin initiation and intensification.

+He has also examined barriers to insulin use, especially in low- and middle-income countries, and suggested frameworks ("bridges") to address these challenges.

+Kalra has been lead author for several multinational panels and evidence-based recommendations on individualising time-in-range goals, and on administration techniques, including work published in Mayo Clinic Proceedings.